Nov 13, 2023

 Your clients might find it overwhelming to keep track of all that, especially if their websites use many plugins and other tools.

 A software update package should include bug fixes and feature improvements.
-You’ll have to check whether there are updates available and execute them, perform regular script updates, and resolve errors that might occur after the update.
+You’ll have to check whether there are updates available and execute them, perform regular script updates, and resolve errors that might occur after the update to prevent website downtime.

 5. Technical Support